daipayanb/web_project/content/posts/auth_protocols.md

 draft: true
 ---
 # THIS NOT THE FINAL VERSION
 Hello everyone.
-As a security enthusiast who is still learning, a lot of the technologies which act as the backbone of Security tend to be ignored.
+As a security enthusiast who is still learning, I find a lot of the technologies which act as the backbone of Security tend to be ignored.
 I found my knowledge to be lacking in multiple areas and decided to start with "auth" protocols.
+This post is just to collect my understandings and may contain inaccuracies.

 ### **What is an auth protocol?**